Iñaki Kijera Zelarain

-Iñaki Quijera Celarain (San Sebastián, Spain, 30 April 1961-San Sebastián, Spain, 1 September 1979) has died in a demonstration in favor of Basque terrorists.
-He was 18 when he died, and was living with his parents in the Antiguo district.
+Iñaki Kijera Zelarain (also spelled Iñaki Kijera Celerain, 30 April 1961 – 1 September 1979) was a Basque protester who died in a demonstration in favor of Basque terrorists.
+He was 18 when he died and was living with his parents in the Antiguo district.

 Political context

+He was born on 30 April 1961 in San Sebastián.
 Four years after the death of the Spanish caudillo Francisco Franco, the Spanish State was still in great turmoil.
 Repressed groups, ideologies and nationalities saw a chance to express their opinions and wishes.
-A new Constitution was formed in 1978.
-This Constitution allowed for the possibility of autonomy for different territories, like the Statute of Autonomy of the Basque Country on 25 October 1979.
+A new Constitution was formed in 1978 which allowed for the possibility of autonomy for Spanish territories, like the Statute of Autonomy of the Basque Country, which was ratified on 25 October 1979.

-It was a year of unrest.
-The attacks against Basque political refugees and terrorists in Northern Basque Country (which was under French administration), and the French Police Forces' repression made things more difficult for Basque leftist nationalists.
-Demonstrators used hunger strikes and other protests to denounce the situation, and drew attention to the political status of Basque prisoners and refugees, namely in: Hendaia, Hazparne, Gasteiz, Bilbao, Durango, Donostia, and Iruñea.
+1979 was a year of unrest.
+Attacks against Basque political refugees and terrorists in Northern Basque Country (which was under French administration), and French Police Forces' repression made things more difficult for Basque leftist nationalists.
+Demonstrators used hunger strikes and other protests to denounce the situation, and drew attention to the political status of Basque prisoners and refugees, namely in: Hendaia, Hazparne, Vitoria-Gasteiz, Bilbao, Durango, San Sebastián, and Pamplona.

 That same year, France refused to acknowledge Basque refugees as political refugees, arguing that Spain was already a democracy.
-To protest against this, refugees began a hunger strike in several Northern Basque Country provinces, under the slogan "Euskadin bizi nahi dugu", "We want to live in Euskadi".
-In Southern Basque Country, solidarity was shown in different ways: politicians closed themselves up in administrative buildings, citizens went on hunger strikes, and started several demonstrations.
+To protest this refusal, refugees began a hunger strike in several Northern Basque Country provinces, under the slogan "Euskadin bizi nahi dugu", "We want to live in Euskadi".
+In Southern Basque Country, solidarity was shown in different ways: politicians administrative buildings, citizens went on hunger strikes, and started several demonstrations.
 Some of these demonstrations would become especially bloody.

-1 September 1979 demonstration in Donostia
+1 September 1979 demonstration in San Sebastián

 On 31 August 1979, more than forty politicians of different political parties (HB, EE, LKI, PTE and EMK-OIC) closed themselves up in the Provincial Council of Gipuzkoa in favor of Basque political refugee's rights.
 The next day, Committees in Favor of Amnesty ("Amnistiaren Aldeko Batzordeak") called for a demonstration to be held on September 1, in the four Southern Basque Country capitals.
-Joaquin Argote, the Civil Governor of Gipuzkoa, banned Donostia's demonstration.
+Joaquin Argote, the Civil Governor of Gipuzkoa, banned San Sebastián's demonstration.
 Forces of Public Order took control of the city on 1 September, in order to prevent any demonstration attempts.

-However, approximately 2000 people showed up and joined with those closed up in the Provincial Councils of Gipuzkoa and Donostia (who were tied to each other as a sign of protest).
+However, approximately 2000 people showed up and joined with those closed up in the Provincial Councils of Gipuzkoa and San Sebastián (who were tied to each other as a sign of protest).
 They started a demonstration on the street and the Spanish National Police responded with violence.